Little curlew: Etymology

+Description

+It is mainly greyish-brown, including the underwings, with a white belly, and a short, for a curlew, curved bill.
+It has a head pattern like a Eurasian whimbrel, with crown and superciliary stripes.
+The call is a repetitive whistle.
+It is the smallest species of curlew with an average length of 28–31 cm, an average wingspan of 68–71 cm and an average weight of 175 g.

+Behaviour

 This is a strongly migratory species, wintering in Australasia.
 It is a very rare vagrant to western Europe, including once in Blankenberge, Belgium, in September 2010.
 In the winter of 2019/2020 a bird was seen in The Netherlands.

+Breeding

 This bird breeds in loose colonies in forest clearings in river valleys.
 The nest is a ground scrape.
 It winters inland on grassland, cultivation or near fresh water, mainly in northern Australia but also as far south as St Kilda, South Australia.
 It is gregarious, forming sizeable flocks.
 This species feeds by probing soft mud for small invertebrates.

-It is mainly greyish-brown, including the underwings, with a white belly, and a short, for a curlew, curved bill.
-It has a head pattern like a Eurasian whimbrel, with crown and superciliary stripes.
-The call is a repetitive whistle.